pawarbi/fabric-ai-calculator/README.md

 | GPT-4 (32K context) | 2016.81 | 4033.61 |
 | GPT-3.5-Turbo (16K context) | 16.81 | 50.42 |
 | text-embedding-ada-002 | 3.36 | 0 |
+Copilot requests are classified as background jobs and spread over 24 hours.
+AI Functions and Open AI models can be background or interactive depending on how the notebook is run.

 ## References:
 - https://learn.microsoft.com/en-us/fabric/data-science/ai-services/ai-services-overview